colalb1/Fast-Least-Squares-Monte-Carlo/README.md

 # Fast Least Squares Monte Carlo
 Fast implementation of Least-Squares Monte Carlo (Longstaff-Schwartz) for American options in C++.
 This project is in development; the code and description are incomplete.
+This project aims to optimize the original Longstaff-Schwartz method to greatly increase accuracy and decrease computation time given equivalent computational parameters (number of grid divisions) via mathematical and programmatic improvements.

 ## Precursor

 The original Longstaff-Schwartz implementation was provided by [R.S.](https://rsree.ise.illinois.edu/Prof._R.S._Sreenivas_%28Main%29.html) of the UIUC Industrial Engineering Department.
-The genesis of augmenting this method came from discussing option pricing using Monte Carlo methods after class.
+The idea to augment this method came from discussing option pricing using Monte Carlo methods after class.

 ## Files
 [*fast-lsmc.cpp*](https://github.com/colalb1/Fast-Least-Squares-Monte-Carlo/blob/main/fast-lsmc.cpp) contains the optimized methods for Longstaff-Schwartz and serves as a calculator.